 Let’s say that a customer urgently needs help.
 She’s got no time to waste.
 So, she texted you on WhatsApp, sent you a direct message on Twitter and even shot a message over on your website chat window.

-Now, your agent will have to hop across multiple messaging applications to handle these queries.
+Now, your customer service agent will have to hop across multiple messaging applications to handle these queries.
 That’s going to be terribly inefficient for your agents and is sure to infuriate your customer.

 If you could funnel all your messages, across all your channels into a single inbox, life would get so much easier for your agents.
 Engati’s one-view inbox allows your agents to view all their conversations in one place, saving them the effort of hopping across multiple inboxes.